kubearmor/KubeArmor/contribution/testing_guide.md

         (KubeArmor) $ make run
         ```

-        If you want to change the gRPC port or the location of a log file, you can run KubeArmor like this.
+        If you want to change the gRPC port or the location of a log file, run KubeArmor like the below.

         ```text
         (KubeArmor) $ sudo -E ./kubearmor sudo -E ./kubearmor -port=[gRPC port number] -output=[log file path]
         ```

-    4. Apply security policies for testing
+    4. Apply security policies for the testing purpose

         ```text
         kubectl apply -f [policy file]
         ```

-        Instead, you can use the security policies defined for example microservices in the [examples](../examples/README.md) directory.
+        You can refer to the security policies defined for example microservices in [examples](../examples).

-    5. Generate logs by triggering policy violations
+    5. Trigger policy violations to generate logs

         ```text
         kubectl -n [namespace name] exec -it [pod name] -- bash -c [command]